 Refund of fees (minus the processing fee) are automatic if classes are dropped by the appropriate date.
-Except in the case of BOGW's, fees will be refunded directly to the student regardless of who paid the fees.
+Except in the case of BOGW's or fee waivers, fees will be refunded directly to the student regardless of who paid the fees.